canonical/operator-workflows/terraform-compliance/README.md

 The reusable workflow runs each category as its own step, so a failure in one check is immediately visible without hiding the results of the others.

+The reusable workflow also runs one job per entry in `terraform-directories` (a GitHub Actions matrix), so each module's compliance status and check steps appear independently in the workflow run instead of being combined into a single job that checks every module.

 ## Checks performed

 - Required files: `terraform.tf`, `variables.tf`, `outputs.tf`, `main.tf`, and